alanverresen/sh4-autosplitter/README.md

 4. Silent Hill 4 speedruns use the in-game timer instead of using real time, so we need to change the timing methods used by our components.

    * 'Subsplits > Section Header > Timing Method' = 'Game Time'
    * 'Subsplits > Columns > Column: +/- > Timing Method' = 'Game Time'
    * 'Subsplits > Columns > Column: Time > Timing Method' = 'Game Time'
    * 'Timer > Timing Method > Timing Method' = 'Game Time'

     ![subsplits tab](assets/install_rooms_step2d.jpg)
     ![subsplits tab](assets/install_rooms_step2e.jpg)
     ![timer tab](assets/install_rooms_step2f.jpg)

-4. Last but not least, we need to load the auto splitter script.
+4. We also need to load the auto splitter script.
 In the 'Scriptable Auto Splitter' tab, select the auto splitter script.
 If successfully loaded, the checkboxes should be populated with checkmarks.
 Otherwise, the checkboxes will stay greyed out.

    ![layout settings](assets/install_rooms_step2h.jpg)